 Study a mix of cashback cards, including Discover it Cashback Match, Blue Cash Preferred and Chase Freedom Unlimited.
 Each has a specific type of model: The Cashback Match offers quarterly categories (as does the Chase Freedom); Blue Cash Preferred offers yearlong rewards for specific categories; and the Chase Freedom Unlimited (as well as the Wells Fargo Cash Wise) offers a percentage for all purchases.

 If Amazon is a go-to for you, the Cashback Match may be a good choice for you.
 If you have a family and spend a lot on groceries, the Blue Cash Preferred can be a good option.
-And if you don't want to be pinned down by what you use your card for, the Cash Wise might be the one for you.
+And if you don't want to be pinned down by what you use your card for, the Cash Wise might be the one to choose.

 There’s no guarantee, and categories change from year to year, but here are common cashback categories: